 Research on altruism and the brain is making me wonder if I ought to give options 1 and 2 another look.
 It appears that acting on your ideals makes sense in terms of both personal satisfaction and interpersonal impact.

 Our brains like doing good.
 Brain imaging has begun to reveal the biological basis for all sorts of human behavior, and as it turns out, there is a biological basis for the urge to do good.
 Recent experiments reveal that when you do something that you feel will benefit others, your brain lights up with pleasure.
 For those of us brought up in the age of ME, ME and MORE ME, this is a bit counter-intuitive.
-For the past 40 years or so, based on extrapolations from liberal economics, most of us have reluctantly accepted the premise that people are driven solely by self-interest.
+For the past 40 years or so, based on extrapolations from liberal economics, many of us have reluctantly accepted the premise that people are driven solely by a very narrow form of self-interest.
 I have even heard the “everything is based on self-interest” premise as grounds for impugning the intentions of those who claim to be doing something with “altruistic” intentions.

 It turns out, however, that enlightened self-interest – the kind that leads us to take care of others – has a basis in biology.
 Doing things with the intention of benefiting others yields a jolt of pleasurable brain activation.
 The areas of the brain that light up when we think about or take altruistic actions are the same areas that light up in relation to chocolate and sex.
 It appears we are wired to get a kick out of doing things that benefit others.